ElektraInitiative/libelektra/src/libs/highlevel/README.md

 Because even the best specification and perfect usage as intended can not fully prevent an error from occurring, when saving the configuration, all setter-functions take an additional `ElektraError` argument, which will be set if an error occurs.
-Currently setters should not call the fatal error handler, however, there are no guarantees that this will remain as such.
+Currently setters should not call the fatal error handler, however, there are no guarantees that this will remain so.
 For example a valid reason for a setter to call the fatal error handler instead of returning an error, would be problems with memory allocation (from which an application is unlikely to recover).